Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (C) not grant the petition unless the adoption is in the best interest of the adoptee.
 (Added 1995, No. 161 (Adj.
 Sess.), § 1.)

-Article 6: RECORDS OF ADOPTION PROCEEDING; RETENTION, CONFIDE
+Article 6: RECORDS OF ADOPTION PROCEEDING; RETENTION, CONFIDENTIALITY, AND ACCESS

 § 6-102.
 Records confidential, court records sealed